xuankimtran/docs-1/pages/katalon-analytics/docs/git-test-project.md

 description:
 ---

-You can generate a Git Script Repository from Katalon TestOps.
-By doing so, you can store your Projects in Git while executing them in Katalon TestOps without having to upload them manually to TestOps Projects.
+You can create a Git Script Repository in Katalon TestOps.
+By doing so, you can store your Test Scripts in Git while executing them in Katalon TestOps.

+Because Katalon TestOps upload Test Scripts automatically from a Git Script Repository, you do not have to upload them manually to TestOps Projects.

 ## Create Git Script Repository